Hyperbolic Functions

 - Apply hyperbola concepts to real-world situations

-Introduction to Hyperbola Functions
+Introduction to Hyperbolic Functions

 Hyperbola functions are rational functions that produce curves with two separate branches.
 They are characterized by their asymptotes and symmetrical properties.

-y = a / (x + p) + q
+y = a/(x + p) + q

 - a controls shape and orientation